spanceac/pic18-secure-bootloader/README.md

 At reset we always want to jump directly to bootloader code instead of executing NOP.

-Thus I wrote an utility python script that patches the bootloader to have `GOTO BOOTLOADER_OFFSET`(0x1000) as the instruction at address 0.
+Thus I wrote a [tool](tools/btld-patch.py) python script that patches the bootloader to have `GOTO BOOTLOADER_OFFSET`(0x1000) as the instruction at address 0.

-This utility `btld-patch.py` is called by the project's Makefile, so you will always have your bootloader hex file patched correctly after building.
+This tool is called by the project's Makefile, so you will always have your bootloader hex file patched correctly after building.

 The bootloader code offset needs to be adjusted:
 - if a MCU with a bigger flash size is used, so MCU will be placed at end of flash(prevents flash space waste)